mendix/docs/content/refguide/synchronize.md

 ## 1 Introduction

 The **Synchronize** activity can be used to synchronize your data between your device and the server.
-The **Synchronize** action has 3 modes:
+The action has three modes, which are described below.

+## 2 Synchronization Modes

-### 1.1 Synchronize All Objects
+### 2.1 All Objects

 {{% image_container width="200" %}}
 ![Synchronize](attachments/client-activities/synchronize.png)
 {{% /image_container %}}

-This mode synchronizes the entire local database.
+The **All objects** mode synchronizes the entire local database.
 The server database is updated with the changes from the local database.
 The local database is updated with the latest data from the server, including the file contents.

-The behavior of this mode can be configured through [**Synchronization configuration**](offline-first#customizable-synchronization).
+The behavior of this mode can be configured through [synchronization configuration](offline-first#customizable-synchronization).

-### 1.2 Synchronize Unsynchronized Objects
+### 2.2 Unsynchronized Objects {#unsynchronized-objects}

 {{% image_container width="200" %}}
 ![Synchronize](attachments/client-activities/synchronize-unsynchronized-objects.png)
 {{% /image_container %}}

-With this mode, all objects with committed changes are synchronized.
+With the **Unsychronized objects** mode, all objects with committed changes are synchronized.
 The synchronization is bi-directional, meaning both the server database and the local database are updated for these objects.
 For more information, see the [Synchronization Behavior](#synchronization-behavior) section below.

-### 1.3 Synchronize Selected Objects
+### 2.3 Selected Objects {#selected-objects}

 {{% image_container width="200" %}}
 ![Synchronize](attachments/client-activities/synchronize-objects.png)
 {{% /image_container %}}

-This mode synchronizes objects partially, based on a selection:
+The **Selected object(s)** mode synchronizes objects partially, based on a selection:

 {{% image_container width="600" %}}
 ![Synchronize](attachments/client-activities/synchronize-objects-selection.png)